 Student life should be intrinsically enjoyed in the proper and rational sense without any regrets or misgivings.
 Interest in the chosen line or subject of study must be cultivated by knowing more about the career options and framing tangible and proper goals both long and short time by the student.
 They should be free to search for proper and relevant information regarding their chosen field from established sources.
 Interest is sustained by regular study (work) with ample scope for enjoying student life.
 It is up to the student to decide and stick to his or her goals in life and see through it by diligent and proper follow up.
-Problems in study related activities are mainly due to lack of time management and life priorities, lack of information, and poor intrinsic motivation.
+Problems in study related activities are mainly due to lack of time management and life priorities, lack of information of chosen field, poor effort, disinterest in study, lack of future goals, laziness and procrastination, and poor intrinsic motivation.
 The student may seek counseling from their teachers and parents with concrete goals related to their future career and other study related matters at the earliest.
 Some books related to study methods, careers, and scholarships, are listed below:

-1. Race, P. (1998).
+- 1. Race, P. (1998).
 How to get a Good Degree.
-Viva Books Ltd. Chennai.

-2. Barnes, R. (1992).
+Viva Books Ltd. Chennai. - 2.
+Barnes, R. (1992).
 Successful Study for Degrees.
 Routledge India Pvt.
-Ltd. New Delhi.

-- 3. Barass, R. (2002).
+Ltd. New Delhi. - 3.
+Barass, R. (2002).
 Study.
 Foundation Books India.
 New Delhi. - 4.
 Albuquerque, U. (2005).
 Handbook of Careers: Volumes I & II.
 Penguin, New Delhi. - 5.
 Anon.
 (2018).
 List of Scholarships: Indian & Foreign.
 SAP Publications.
 New Delhi.

-DEPARTMENT OF GEOLOGY COURSE STRUCTURE/CURRICULUM ABSTRACT FOR BACHELOR OF SCIENCE IN APPLIED GEOLOGY 2021
+DEPARTMENT OF GEOLOGY COURSE STRUCTURE/CURRICULUM ABSTRACT FOR BACHELOR OF SCIENCE IN APPLIED GEOLOGY 2022

-Part Category No. of Courses Total Credit s Marks
+Part Category No. of Courses Total Credit Marks

+S

-Ι Language I - Tamil 4 12 400
+I Language I - Tamil 4 12 400

 II English + Communicative English 2+2 12 400

 III Core Course (CC) 10 46 1000

 III Core Practical (CP) 4 16 400

 III Allied Theory (AT) 4 16 400

 III Allied Practical (AP) 2 6 200

-III Major Based Elective Course (MBEC) 4 20 400

-IV Skill Enhancement Course (SEC) 4 8 400

-IV Non-Major Elective Course (NMEC) 2 4 200

-IV Ability Enhancement Compulsory Course (AECC) 2 4 200

-IV Ability Enhancement Elective Course(AEEC) 1 2 100

-IV Professional English (Mandatory) (PE) 2 4 100

-V Extension Activity (ELECTIVE) 1 2 100

-TOTAL 44 152 4300
+III Major Based Elective Course (MBEC) 4 20 400 IV Skill Enhancement Course (SEC) 4 8 400 IV Non-Major Elective Course (NMEC) 2 4 200 IV Ability Enhancement Compulsory Course (AECC) 2 4 200 IV Ability Enhancement Elective Course(AEEC) 1 2 100 IV Professional English (Mandatory) (PE) 2 4 100 V Extension Activity (ELECTIVE) 1 2 100 TOTAL 44 152 4300